Rekeii/Gardenia/README.md

 - **Restricted Access**:
   - Only authenticated users (admins or volunteers) can access the system.

+## Plant Management Functionality

+The plant management can be accessed by both volunteers and admins.

+- **Update Plant Health:**
+  - Volunteers and administrators can update the health status of plants.
+  - Health statuses include options like "Healthy," "Needs Water," "Pests Detected," and "Ready for Harvest."
+- **Add New Plants:**
+Volunteers can add new plants to the system with essential details including:
+  - Plant name
+  - Plant type (e.g., fruit, vegetable, flower, herb)
+  - Planting date
+  - Estimated harvest date
+  - Location
+  - Initial health status
+- **Log Volunteer Observations:**
+Volunteers can record observations about plant conditions.
+  - Observations are stored with timestamps for tracking changes and monitoring progress.

 ---

 ## How to Run the Program on Ubuntu WSL